blairbilodeau/website-files/content/author/admin/_index.md

 +++

-I'm currently a PhD student in statistics at the University of Toronto under the supervision of Daniel Roy.
-My research interests are in non-asymptotics; primarily statistical learning theory and theoretical error estimation for modern machine learning techniques.
-I hope to develop rigorous results which can be applied to models currently used in practice.
-This will improve the reliability and interpretability of these tools, which is crucial to deploying them for decisions where human lives are at stake.
+I'm currently a PhD student in statistics at the [University of Toronto](https://www.statistics.utoronto.ca) under the supervision of [Daniel Roy](http://danroy.org).
+My research interests are in statistical learning theory and developing rigorous results to better understand the performance of modern machine learning models.
+This will improve the reliability and interpretability of these tools, which I believe is crucial to deploying them for decisions where human lives are at stake.

-My undergraduate studies were at Western University in financial modelling and mathematics.
-While there, I spent two NSERC undergraduate student research awards working on queueing theory results with Dr. David Stanford.
-My first summer I built a large simulation of an inpatient hospital unit using Python, and we are currently in the process of publishing these results.
-This past summer I worked on theoretical derivations of densities related to the accumulating priority queue, and the results from this require further refinement before publication.
+My undergraduate studies were at [Western University](https://www.uwo.ca/stats/) in financial modelling and mathematics.
+While there, I spent two NSERC undergraduate student research awards working on queueing theory results with [David Stanford](https://www.uwo.ca/stats/people/bios/david-stanford.html).

-I hope to use this website as a way to display my research and ongoing side projects, as well as items of mathematical and statistical interest.